api-platform/docs/core/performance.md

 ## Setting Custom HTTP Cache Headers

-The `cache_headers` attribute can be used to set custom HTTP cache headers:
+The `cacheHeaders` attribute can be used to set custom HTTP cache headers:

 ```php
 use ApiPlatform\Metadata\ApiResource;